Why is this program needed?

 This Masters Certificate has been curated to allow students to move into senior or executive roles within their company, since they will be actively applying concepts learned from three specific Professional Selling & Leadership specialty courses exploring principles of consultative selling, leadership strategy and process, and salesforce design.

 The University of Fredericton regularly consults with a range of high-level professionals to build and refine the its program applicability to modern industry.
 By continually discussing the courses, students’ successes and challenges, and the ever-changing business world, UFred ensures its Specialty Streams deliver the most relevant and leading edge education to equip students.
 The PAC for UFred’s Sales Management & Leadership master’s program features representatives from national brands including Xerox, Irving, and Kijiji.

-The Masters Certificate in Sales Management & Leadership is comprised of 4-courses:
+The Masters Certificate in Professional Selling & Leadership is comprised of 4-courses:

 - 1-Consulting Project course

 - 7-weeks per Professional Selling & Leadership curriculum course

 - 7-weeks for the Consulting Project course